leetrout/django-fixturemedia/README.md

 django-fixturemedia
 ===================

 Simple tool to manage media files for fixtures.
+Contributions welcome.

 Put relative paths in your fixtures, put your media files in a media directory in you fixtures directory.